Request a review of your project near water: Step 3. Check if your project needs a review

 Provincial governments

 New Brunswick and Prince Edward Island have provincial review processes for projects near water.
-Through these review processes you'll be informed if you need to have your project also reviewed by the Fish and Fish Habitat Protection Program.
+Through these review processes, you'll be informed if you need to have your project reviewed by the Fish and Fish Habitat Protection Program (FFHPP).

-In Prince Edward Island, contact the Department of Communities, Land and Environment for a Watercourse, Wetland and Buffer Zone Activity Permit.
+For projects located in Prince Edward Island, contact the Department of Environment, Energy and Climate Action for a Watercourse, Wetland and Buffer Zone Activity Permit.

 Canada Energy Regulator

-For more information related to applications and filing, consult the Canadian Energy Regulator Act applications.
+For more information related to applications and filing under the Canadian Energy Regulator Act, consult the Canadian Energy Regulator Act applications website.

 2. For aquatic species at risk

 Determine if there are aquatic species at risk or critical habitat in your area by checking our aquatic species at risk maps.
-You’ll need approval from Fisheries and Oceans Canada if you want to undertake an activity that affects an aquatic species at risk in a way that is prohibited by SARA.
+You’ll need approval from DFO if you want to undertake an activity that affects an aquatic species at risk in a way that is prohibited by SARA.

 Please note that the decision whether to issue or not permit under the Species at Risk Act is “Crown conduct” to which the duty to consult will apply and, when appropriate to accommodate, when Aboriginal or treaty rights may potentially be adversely affected.
 The Species At Risk Act contains additional requirements that need to be fulfilled, including the consultation of wildlife management boards and bands under the Indian Act when the affected aquatic species at risk is found in land claim settlement areas, reserves or any other lands that are set apart for the use and benefit of a band (under subsections 73(4) and (5) of the Act).
 For more information on Indigenous consultation, please consult the Crown duty to consult and, when appropriate, accommodate.